okta/samples-php/CONTRIBUTING.md

 $ git commit -a -m "descriptive commit message for your changes"
 ```

 > The `-b` specifies that you want to create a new branch called `feature/my-new-feature`.
 You only specify `-b` the first time you checkout because you are creating a new branch.
-Once the `feature_x` branch exists, you can later switch to it with only `git checkout feature_x`.
+Once the `feature/my-new-feature` branch exists, you can later switch to it with only `git checkout feature/my-new-feature`.

 Rebase `feature/my-new-feature` to include updates from `upstream/master`